Wellington Square, North Adelaide

-Wellington Square, also known as Kudnartu (and formerly Kudnarto), is a public square in the Adelaide suburb of North Adelaide, South Australia, in the City of Adelaide.
+Wellington Square, also known as Kudnartu and officially Wellington Square/Kudnarto, is a public square in the Adelaide suburb of North Adelaide, South Australia, in the City of Adelaide.
 It is roughly at the centre of the largest of the three grids which comprise North Adelaide.

 It is one of six squares designed by the founder of Adelaide, Colonel William Light, who was Surveyor-General at the time, in his 1837 plan of the Adelaide city centre and North Adelaide.
 The square was named in 1837 by the Street Naming Committee after the Duke of Wellington, and in 2003 it was assigned a second name, Kudnartu, in the Kaurna language of the original inhabitants, as part of the Adelaide City Council's dual naming initiative.
-Kudnartu was a Kaurna woman from the Clare District.
+Kudnarto was a Kaurna woman from the Clare District.
 Hers was the first official Aboriginal/settler marriage in South Australia.

 History

 Pre-colonial history

 The Adelaide area was inhabited long before European settlement in 1836 by one of the tribes which later came to be known as the Kaurna people, or Adelaide tribe.